KEEP IT TIGHT

 To get the most space in your bag always roll.
 Tightly rolled clothes take up less space than folded ones.
 Plus, they're less prone to getting deep wrinkles from fold creases.

 To get the most use from the least amount of clothes pick the right fabrics.
-Seek out material that resists wrinkling and stains, stays fresh-smelling after several wears and dries quickly.
-Lightweight merino wool for outerwear, quick-dry synthetics for underwear and SmartWool socks make life easier on the road.
+Seek out material that resists wrinkling and stains, stays fresh after several wears and dries quickly.
+Lightweight merino wool for outerwear, quick-dry synthetics for underwear and SmartWool socks make life much easier on the road.

-Books are bulky, but bytes don't weigh a thing.
+Books are bulky, but bytes don't weigh anything.
 If you're bringing a phone or other mobile device, consider downloading maps, translation apps, travel guides and reading material for your trip.
-One exception is travel documents.
-While it's a good idea to store digital copies of your passport and itinerary on your phone, you should pack a few printed versions as well.
+One exception is travel documents, and yes a spare map is acceptable.
+And while it's a good idea to store digital copies of your passport and itinerary on your phone, you should pack a few printed versions as well.
 Still everything else should be on your phone or at the very least your tablet/kindle.

 Thanks to www.lonelyplanet.com for the "rule of 3 tip"

 Feel free to use this blog post on your website but please give us credit and a link to our homepage